 · why the new Model of Care was needed and how implementation would ensure continued high-quality patient care;

 · the change in focus from bed-based care to a home-based model and why

 · how the investments in community health services would enable people to be independent and in their own homes;

 · the impact of the proposals on approximately three patients a week per site – patients who will be able to be treated at home and will no longer have to remain in a community hospital;

 · the assurance process to date.

-The Chairman, Vice Chairman and Councillor Ackland also reported on their visit to an Integration Team and attendance as ... view the full minutes text for item 11.
+The Chairman, Vice Chairman and Councillor Ackland also reported on their visit to an Integration Team and attendance as observers at the at NEW Devon ... view the full minutes text for item 11.